Author: Jeff Bacon

 Job Loss

-The obligor parent loses employment.
-The motion documents the loss, current job search efforts, and any unemployment income.
-Imputation comes into play — the court considers earning capacity, not just current income — but legitimate involuntary job loss is meaningfully recognized.
+The paying parent loses a job.
+The motion documents the loss, the current job search, and any unemployment income.
+Imputation comes into play.
+The court looks at earning capacity, not just current income.
+But real, involuntary job loss carries meaningful weight.

 Income Increase on Either Side

-If the receiving parent’s income has gone up significantly, support may decrease.
-If the obligor’s income has gone up, support may increase.
+Did the receiving parent’s income go up a lot?
+Support may decrease.
+Did the paying parent’s income go up?
+Support may increase.
 The math runs both ways.

 Parenting Time Crossing 121 Nights

-If you have negotiated or litigated a schedule that takes you across 121 overnights per year, that change can support a substantial reduction.
-We frequently combine visitation modifications and support modifications in coordinated filings.
+A new schedule may take you across 121 overnights per year.
+That change can support a substantial reduction.
+We often combine visitation and support modifications in coordinated filings.

 "Mr. Bacon’s strength of character—his respect, steadfastness, and dedication—set him apart as truly invaluable.